pm-cui/voltageFaultInjection/README.md

 - When Pin 3's output is 0, Driver MOSFET's Gate is open and voltage is supplied to PG1 and NG1.
 P-Channel MOSFET is opened and no voltage is supplied to STM.
 - When Pin 3's output is 1, Driver MOSFET's Gate is closed and causes the circuit to short to GRD, causing PG1 and NG1 to not be powered.
 P-channel MOSFET is closed and N-Channel MOSFET is opened and voltage is supplied to STM.

 ## Current Issues

+### Oscilloscope
+- One of the probes is not getting any readings
+- Tried to replicate the settings to the working probe but unable to get it to work
+- Therefore, unable to visualize the process of:
+   - STM32 sets PA10 high
+   - Rising edge detected on Pico
+   - Pico delays before causing glitch

+### Fault injection initial tests
-- Rise and Fall Time are still too long, even with the driver MOSFET Setup
+- Rise and Fall Time are still too long, even with the driver MOSFET Setup.
+All 3 MOSFET that were given were tested and gave similar results
-- When conducting the fault injection with the current setup, voltage drop is inconsisten.
-THe dropped voltage ranges from apprioximately 2v to 1v
+- When conducting the fault injection with the current setup, voltage drop is inconsistent.
+The dropped voltage ranges from apprioximately 2v to 1v.
+Mainly occurs at shorter delays when the timing is too short to allow the voltage to fully drop to 0v
 - During the execution, tx of STM32 will sometimes stop transmitting data.
-Resetting it will continue its operationoving
+Resetting it will continue its operation.
+Mainly occurs when the glitch timing is slightly below the glitch timing of when it causes the board to continually reset.
 - Wires moving during the execution affects the results.
-It can cause a normal execution to continously force reset.
-Adjusting the wire can sometimes bring it back to normal execution.
+It can cause a normal execution to continously reset.
+Adjusting the wire can sometimes bring it back to normal execution, even with similar glitch timings, and vice versa.
+- Looking at other documentation of VFI proved to be of little use.
+Most of them use specific hardware like ChipWhisperer/FPGAs or only document the use of 1 transister/ N-channel MOSFET to induce the glitch.
+Tested the use of only 1 MOSFET and results were far worse than that of the my current 2 MOSFET setup.
+- Graphs of key fall/rise timings are sketched out

+### Cutoff board
-- ST-Link v2 is unable to read/erase the memory of the cutoff stm32 board
+- ST-Link V2 is unable to read/erase/write the memory of the cutoff stm32 board as shown in the CutOff_Board_Issues folder.
-- Will test with the cut-off board and compare results to determine what the issue is
-- Circuit design verified to be correct
-- Find out the potential issues
-- Differences between cutoff board and my board:
+- Differences between cutoff board and non-cutoff board:
    - C30 removed (AVDD).
    - R33 removed (Boot 0).
 Need to connect it to ground to get out of bootloader mode
    - SB2 removed (Connection to JP6.
 Should not matter to my board as removed JP6's jumper and directly connecting to its pin)
+- The cut-off board drops voltage faster than the non-cut off board by approximately 0.5 microseconds.
+Worth looking into removing c30.

+### Bootloader mode
+- Unable to initalize USART1
+- Looked into chipwhisper's source code to see how they sent the data: https://github.com/newaetech/chipwhisperer/blob/develop/software/chipwhisperer/hardware/naeusb/programmer_stm32fserial.py#L313
+   - Replicated the sending of bytes on line 345 of the repo above but not receiving any data
+   - Line 313 is the conditionals after receiving the ACK.
+   - Line 362 does the XORing of bits
+   - Line 412 is the read memory command
+   - Tested under an oscilloscope as well.
+STM32 was receiving data correctly but not transmitting the ACK or NACK as per the flowchart in the documentation

 ## Results of Current Setup
 - Note: In the paper Shaping the Glitch, their drop was only took ~50ns.
 The total glitch time was approximately 200ns.